 - Maternity Homes

 Maternity homes serve pregnant women with a broad range of services regardless of whether or not an adoption is planned.
-The Texas Department of Protective and Regulatory Services licenses maternity homes.
+The Texas Department of Family and Protective Services licenses maternity homes.

 - Pregnancy Care Centers